 The expansion of computer science (CS) education in K–12 and higher-education in the United States has prompted deeper engagement with equity that moves beyond inclusion toward a more critical CS education.
-Rather than frame computing as a value-neutral tool, a justice-centered approach to equitable CS education draws on critical pedagogy to ensure the rightful presence of political struggles—emphasizing the development of not only knowledge and skills, but also CS disciplinary identities.
+Rather than frame computing as a value-neutral tool, a justice-centered approach to equitable CS education draws on critical pedagogy to ensure the rightful presence of political struggles by emphasizing the development of not only knowledge and skills but also CS disciplinary identities.
 While recent efforts have integrated ethics into several areas of the undergraduate CS curriculum, critical approaches for teaching data structures and algorithms in particular are undertheorized.
 Basic Data Structures remains focused on runtime-centered algorithm analysis.

 We argue for affordance analysis, a more critical algorithm analysis that centers an affordance account of value embedding.
 Drawing on critical methods from science and technology studies, philosophy of technology, and human-computer interaction, affordance analysis examines how the design of abstractions such as data structures and algorithms embody affordances, which in turn embody values with political consequences.
 We illustrate 5 case studies of how affordance analysis refutes social determination of technology, foregrounds the limitations of data abstractions, and implicates the design of algorithms in disproportionately distributing benefits and harms to particular social identities within the matrix of domination.

 Affordance analysis is an algorithm analysis that makes space for the rightful presence of critical counternarratives by centering design justice in software engineering.
 In my own data structures and algorithms courses, we apply a comparative data structures approach and interleave sociotechnical applications for each abstraction.

 - Autocomplete data structures and algorithms for search suggestions and DNA indexing.

 - Priority queue data structures for content moderation and shortest paths.